Many Taylor & Francis journals have policies on data sharing which state how data associated with your article should be shared.

 We highly encourage researchers to consider the FAIR Data Principles when depositing data.
 We further advise researchers use FAIRsharing and re3data.org to search for a suitable repository – both provide a list of certified data repositories.

 Authors are encouraged to provide a data availability statement, detailing where data associated with a paper can be found and how it can be accessed.
 The DAS should be submitted within the article manuscript, before the ‘References’ section.
 If data cannot be made open, authors should state why in the data availability statement.
-Guidance and templates to help with preparing your data availability statement are available here.
+Access guidance and templates to help you prepare for your data availability statement.

 Taylor & Francis supports the Force 11 Joint Declaration of Citation Principles, which recognize data as important, citable products of research, and that data citations should be both understandable by humans and machine-readable.